streptomyces/advancedR/README.md

 # Objects can be of more than one class.
 Then they have
 # methods of all the classes available to them.

-# There are no simple variables in R.
+# There are no simple variables in R. Everything is an object i.e.
+# belongs to one class or another.

 # Even if you need to store just one value you use a data
 # structure that is capable of storing multiple values.

+# Function ls() will list all objects in existence.

+ls()

 ~~~